Exslims/MercuryTrade/README.md

 <p align="center"> <i>Multiple notifications</i> </p>

-If you've received multiple notifications before dismissing your current one, they will stack up like a deck of cards underneath each other and won't clutter the screen.
-Notification panels can be set up to fade out after X seconds (customizable option).
+If you've received multiple notifications before dismissing your current one, they will stack up like a deck of cards underneath (or on top) of each other and won't clutter the screen.
+Notification panels can be set up to fade out after X seconds - a customizable option.

 <p align="center">
   <img src="http://i.imgur.com/KZuAT7I.png"/>